-As required by the UAE Federal Law No. (2) of 2015 (as amended) and the Company's articles of association, 10% of the Group's profit for the year should be transferred to the statutory reserve.
+As required by the UAE Federal Law No. 32 of 2021 and the Company's articles of association, 10% of the Group's profit for the year should be transferred to the statutory reserve.
 The Group may resolve to discontinue such annual transfers when the reserve totals 50% of the paid up share capital.
 The reserve is not available for distribution.